buchi1002/buchi1002/README.md

 - How to Spend a Good Life

-- How to make up with your partner
+- How to Make up with Your Partner